zk90/jekyll-1/lessons/from-html-to-list-of-words-1.md

 ------------

-In this two-part lesson, we will build on what you’ve learned about [Working with Webpages][], learning how to remove the HTML markup from the webpage of [Benjamin Bowsey’s 1780 criminal trial transcript][].
-We will achieve this by using a variety of string operators, string methods and close reading skills.
-We introduce looping and branching so that programs can repeat tasks and test for certain conditions, making it possible to separate the content from the HTML tags.
-Finally, we convert content from a long string to a list of words that can later be sorted, indexed, and counted.
+In this two-part lesson, we will build on what you’ve learned about [Working with Webpages][], learning how to remove the *HTML markup* from the webpage of [Benjamin Bowsey’s 1780 criminal trial transcript][].
+We will achieve this by using a variety of *string operators*, *string methods* and close reading skills.
+We introduce *looping* and *branching* so that programs can repeat tasks and test for certain conditions, making it possible to separate the content from the HTML tags.
+Finally, we convert content from a long string to a *list of words* that can later be sorted, indexed, and counted.

 The Challenge
 -------------